 For the suit-ably stylish

 Unique and whimsical men’s socks are the name of the game for The London Sock Exchange.
 Miniature repeated motifs in all sorts of themes – think racehorses, ice cream cones or avocados – come in boxes of threes.
-There’s also a great option to fill the box with any old socks and send them off for free to be recycled.
+There’s also a great option to fill the box with any of your own old socks, send them off and the London Sock Exchange will recycle them for you.

 Pricing: £40 for 2 deliveries over 6 months; £74 for 4 deliveries over 12 months (other options available)